TomasBoda/agent-lang/thesis.md

 ```

 #### 5.1.2 Lexer
 As opposed to the symbolizer module, the lexer module performs a slightly more complicated task.
-Kt contains language and syntax-specific logic for correctly recognizing tokens supported by the language.
+It contains language and syntax-specific logic for correctly recognizing and classifying tokens supported by the language.
 It groups together symbols sequentially and produces corresponding tokens with correct types.
-For instance, it distinguishes user-defined identifiers from language-specific, reserved keywords, so that the parser can handle these tokens accordingly.
+For instance, it distinguishes user-defined identifiers from language-specific, reserved keywords, so that the parser can then handle these tokens accordingly.
 Apart from the program's keywords, the lexer adds a special token at the end of the token array, called the end-of-file token.
 This token serves as an indicator to the program's end.

-The token has again a very simple interface, holding its value, type and position in the source code.
+A token is based on a simple interface, holding its type, raw value and position in the source code.
 The position of a token is defined by the position of its first character.
 ```ts
 export interface Token {
   type: TokenType;